Monomode/deadman-osrs-184/README.md

 > Kronos was a semi-custom server that was hosted from May to September of 2020.
 >
-> ReverendDread has already released the cache editor.
-That can be found [HERE](https://www.rune-server.ee/runescape-development/rs2-client/tools/695878-open-source-osrs-deob-cache-tools.html).
-Be sure to thank his post!
+> The cache editor tools can be found [HERE](https://www.rune-server.ee/runescape-development/rs2-client/tools/695878-open-source-osrs-deob-cache-tools.html).
+Be sure to thank ReverendDread!
 >
-> You can learn more about what the server has to offer from the [forum thread](https://rune-server.org/threads/kronos-osrs-semi-custom-server-deob-client-multi-world-support-184.696766/).
+> You can learn more about what Kronos has to offer from the [release thread](https://rune-server.org/threads/kronos-osrs-semi-custom-server-deob-client-multi-world-support-184.696766/) on the forums.